bobbylcraig/bobbylcraig.github.io/_posts/2026-05-31-the-fault-in-our-star-clustering.md

 I picked the CS major (but with a Classics flair because I can't help myself).
 I was also taking an artificial intelligence class at the same time (mind you, this is pre-LLM AI... what most people now call "data science" for clarity instead) and I had just learned about clustering, and I was a tired college junior looking for an easy win before heading off abroad.
 I already had clustering code from the AI class, so re-using it with minor adjustments for the astronomy paper was "basically free".
 So my paper was going to be about clustering.
 Specifically: **if you wiped the slate clean and started over, would humanity draw the same constellations?**

+And yes, *duh*: constellations are going to cluster together to some extent.
+I knew that going in.
+That was sort of the point... head already abroad, I was deliberately picking a question I was pretty sure I already knew the answer to, because "pretty sure I know the answer" is exactly the kind of question a lazy student wants on a deadline.

-It's a genuinely fun question.
+Buried under that lazy framing, though, is a genuinely fun question.
 A constellation is a story people agreed to tell about some dots.
 The Greeks named their constellations, the Chinese named theirs independently, and the two systems carved up some of the *same* regions even though nobody compared notes.
 So are constellations discovered or invented?
 If they trace something real in the sky, an algorithm that knows nothing about Greek myth should rediscover them just from where the stars sit, right?

 That was the idea.
 I ran k-means on the star data coordinates, compared its groups to the real constellations, wrote up my findings, and got my (okay) grade.